akoumarelis/Smart-Helmet-IoT-System/README.md

 In the Server part, several different technologies were used for data exchange and visualization.
 In the structure, we have a Docker in which three programs run on it.
 The Node-Red receives the data and stores it in the database created within InfluxDB.
 At the end of the third program, Grafana collects the data from the database and displays it.

-//Developer: Anastaios Koumarelis (akoumarelis@gmail.com)
+Developer: Anastaios Koumarelis (akoumarelis@gmail.com)

-//University: Hellenic Mediteranian University, Department of Electrical and Computer Engineering, Msc in Informatics Engineering
+University: Hellenic Mediteranian University, Department of Electrical and Computer Engineering, Msc in Informatics Engineering

-//Course: Internet of Things: Technologies and Applications 2020-2021
+Course: Internet of Things: Technologies and Applications 2020-2021